unity8-team/miral/tasks_for_the_interested_reader.md

  - Add virtual workspaces.
 A virtual workspace represents a group of windows that can be switched away from (hidden) or to (shown) in a single action.
-   Each surface belongs in a single virtual workspace.
+   Each window belongs in a single virtual workspace.
 A virtual workspace represents a group of windows that can be switched away from (hidden) or to (shown) in a single action.
-Each surface belongs in a single virtual workspace.
+Each window belongs in a single virtual workspace.